the-real-i9/i9chat-server/README.md

 ## Intro

-i9chat is a REST API server for a Chat Application, built in Go.
-It supports major chat application features that can be used to implement a mordern chat application.
+i9chat is a REST API server for a Chat Application, built using Go and Neo4j.
+It supports major chat application features.

-### Who is this project for?

-If you're a frontend developer looking to build a Chat Application UI, not just to have it static, but to also make it function.

-The goal of this API server is to support as many Chat Application features as possible.

-The API documentation provides a detailed integration guide.
-It doesn't follow the Open API specification, rather it follows Google's API documentation style sturcured in a simple markdown table, which I consider easier to work with.

 ### Open to suggestions